 Still, this doesn’t mean that an increasingly ‘smart’ grid can’t support large numbers of electric vehicles or that strategic, system-wide upgrades can’t be made to allow the grid to effectively deal with the challenges of wind, wildfires, and climate change.
 It does mean we should be aware of the potential for problems and make no assumptions, but rather plan far in advance to ensure that electric vehicle charging can be done consistently and won’t overwhelm the nation’s electrical grid in any way.

-4) UNDERSTANDING EVS: Electric vehicles remain a very small part of today’s new vehicle market – perhaps 3% or so – for a multitude of reasons.
+Electric vehicles remain a very small part of today’s new vehicle market – perhaps 3% or so and growing – for a multitude of reasons.
 Among these are cost, the perception that a battery electric vehicle may not fulfill a driver’s varying needs, and a general hesitation to embrace what many perceive as an unfamiliar and unproved propulsion technology.
 When enough of your friends and neighbors are driving electric and others see how well EVs fit their driving needs, that’s all likely to change.
 But we have a long way to go.

-While automakers and an array of electric vehicle interests have pursued similar goals over the years, much more needs to be done.
 There are more people today than ever who have a decent grasp of electric cars and how they work because of the much greater exposure these vehicles have in the general media.
 That said, there is a greater percentage that really have no clue.
 That must change if electric cars are to increase market share to the degree that people want and expect.
 EV education must happen at all levels, and fast.

 New car dealers have a unique opportunity to share knowledge of electric cars with would-be buyers, especially if a dealership is committed to the cause and there’s a knowledgeable EV specialist on hand.
 While a new generation of automakers aiming to exclusively sell EVs have their educational and outreach strategy down, legacy automakers largely do not.
 Those coming to dealerships are generally prospecting for a new car purchase or lease, now or later.
 They want to compare models and features, sit behind the wheel, and take a test drive.